GreyRabbitty/smart-contract-practice-best/docs/index.md

 # Ethereum Smart Contract Security Best Practices

+!!! tip

+    Thank you for visiting the Smart Contract Security Best Practices.
+Please note that this resource is no longer actively maintained.
+Instead, we recommend visiting the [Smart Contract Security Field Guide](https://scsfg.io/).
+The Smart Contract Security Field Guide is regularly updated and curated by the same security engineer who previously contributed to the Best Practices guide.

 This document provides a baseline knowledge of security considerations for intermediate Solidity programmers.
 It is maintained by [ConsenSys Diligence](https://consensys.net/diligence/), with contributions from our friends in the broader Ethereum community.